didierdv/Simplax/README.md

 	* Moving amplitude.
 	* Any positive number.

 Depending on the effect you will use, only some properties are allowed.
-That said, defining properties that are not tied to an effect will not break down the script.
+That said, defining properties that are not tied to an effect will not break down the script as they will be ignored.

 ### Comptability